Everybit-legacy/everybit.js/README.md

 ```

 ### Contributors' guide
-If you want to contribute to the codebase here at gihub, please [check the issues](https://github.com/EveryBit-com/everybit.js/issues?q=is%3Aopen) and/or post a question here before making any changes.
+If you want to contribute to the codebase here at github, please [check the issues](https://github.com/EveryBit-com/everybit.js/issues?q=is%3Aopen) and/or post a question here before making any changes.
 This will help avoid duplicate efforts.
 Happy coding :-)

 Please don't edit files on the Master repository.
 Create a Branch or a Fork.
 This will help avoid collisions and prevent defects from being introduced from merges and pull requests.